 If your kids love having sandwiches, but you want to avoid deli meats and other processed meats, here are some yummy substitutes.
 Don’t worry that your kids need an abundance of protein at lunch.
 They just need a well-balanced meal that contains whole grains, fruits and vegetables that will provide them ample nutrition and energy for their busy days.
-Here are some ideas to fill in your sandwiches:

-- Chicken salad, tuna salad, or hard-boiled egg salads.
+- Chicken salad, tuna salad, or egg salads.
 Consider using Greek Yogurt or avocado instead of mayo

-- Sunbutter (for nut-free schools) with bananas or other fruits or even honey
+- Sunbutter (for nut-free schools) with bananas or other fruits or even honey in a wrap.

-- Veggie or bean burger
+- Veggie burger, bean burger, or quinoa burger

 If your kids don’t mind having something other than a sandwich, you can put leftovers from last night’s dinner (I sometimes make extras for this very reason), which is always practical for busy days, or you can try some of these ideas: